 5. Submit Your Applications Through the Proper Channels

-Different scholarships have different application processes – following the correct procedure is crucial.
-For government-funded scholarships like Fulbright, you usually apply through the U.S. Embassy or a Fulbright Commission in your home country, and their timeline and requirements must be followed (often a year before the start of studies).
+Different scholarships have different application processes, and following the correct procedure is crucial.
+For government-funded scholarships like Fulbright, you usually apply through the U.S. Embassy or a Fulbright Commission in your home country, and their timelines and requirements must be followed, often about a year before the start of studies.
 University scholarships might require you to submit a separate scholarship application, or you might be automatically considered when you apply for admission; check each university’s instructions carefully.
-External scholarships (from organizations or foundations) will have their own online application portals or forms.
+External scholarships from organizations or foundations will have their own online application portals or forms.
 Always submit your applications before the deadlines, and ensure every required document is included.
 It’s wise to keep confirmations or records of your submissions.
-If an interview or additional step is part of the process, be prepared to schedule and attend those as required.
+If an interview or additional step is part of the process, be prepared to schedule and attend it as required.
 Essentially, be diligent and timely: an outstanding application won’t matter if it’s disqualified for being late or incomplete.

-• Zorica Stamenkovska applied for the Fulbright Scholarship through her country’s official process.
-After a thorough selection, the Fulbright program not only awarded her the scholarship but also handled her university placement in the U.S. She trusted the process – focusing on submitting all materials to the Fulbright Commission in North Macedonia – and was ultimately matched with Towson University.
-Her experience shows that for government scholarships like Fulbright or the Humphrey Fellowship, you should concentrate on the embassy/commission application; they will guide the next steps (like university admission) if you are selected.
+- Zorica Stamenkovska applied for the Fulbright Scholarship through her country’s official process.
+After a thorough selection, the Fulbright program not only awarded her the scholarship but also handled her university placement in the U.S. She trusted the process, focusing on submitting all materials to the Fulbright Commission in North Macedonia, and was ultimately matched with Towson University.
+Her experience shows that for government scholarships like Fulbright or the Humphrey Fellowship, you should concentrate on the embassy or commission application; they will guide the next steps, such as university admission, if you are selected.

-• Mary Kaka took an unconventional route in timing: she applied for the AAUW International Fellowship during the second year of her Ph.D. program.
-The fellowship typically prioritizes students about to start their studies, but Mary still met the criteria and submitted a strong application.
-Her success demonstrates that you shouldn’t shy away from applying just because your situation is slightly different – as long as you are eligible, follow the application instructions and give it a try.
+- Mary Kaka took an unconventional route in timing: she applied for the AAUW International Fellowship during the second year of her Ph.D. program.
+The fellowship’s rules and priorities can change by application cycle, so applicants should always confirm current eligibility before applying.
 Mary made sure to submit by the deadline and provided all required proof that she was enrolled and doing research in the U.S., which paid off with a funding award.

 Tuition-free Options for Bachelor’s Studies in the USA